 In 2013, the PowerPlay hosted their second tournament, the U.S. Championship in Aston, PA.
 They defeated the Michigan Mustangs 9-4 in the finals to capture their first United States Powerhockey championship.

-The PowerPlay traveled to St. Paul, Minnesota for the 2014 Powerhockey Cup.
-They advanced to the finals after a dramatic comeback against the Calgary Selects in which Jake Saxton scored the game-winning goal in overtime.
+The PowerPlay arrived in St. Paul, Minnesota for the 2014 Powerhockey Cup.
+They advanced to the finals after a dramatic comeback against the Calgary Selects in which forward Jake Saxton scored the game-winning goal in overtime.
 The undefeated PowerPlay faced off against another undefeated team, the Minnesota Saints.
 Despite another comeback effort, the PowerPlay fell short and lost 5-4.
+For more information on the 2014 Powerhockey Cup, visit www.powerhockeycup.com/2014/.

 Philadelphia Flyers PowerPlay